communitiesuk/funding-service-design-assessment-store/README.md

 Running the above command will prompt you to enter the number applications, funds & rounds you would like to create as mock data within the database.

+This will also work for the DB within the docker runner.
+Find the ID of the docker container running assessment-store (`docker ps`) then execute:

+        docker exec -it <container_id> invoke seed_dev_db

 ## Unit & Accessibility Testing

 1. Ensure you have a local postgres instance setup and running with a user `postgres` created.